sdlbroer/DRMST_power/README.md

 # Read me
 This GitHub repository contains all R-code for the scientific internship of the MSc Medicine (Leiden University), performed by Lana Broer.
-The project concluded in [June, 2024], and was supervised by Matteo Quartagno (University College London).
+The project concluded in [June, 2024], and was supervised by Dr. Matteo Quartagno (University College London).

 The repository contains:
 * Folder 1: data